radotreyes/jacket/README.md

 # Jacket
 Jacket is a health tracking app designed specifically for athletes.
+In development for iOS and the web.

 ## Vision
 ### Keep track of the metrics that matter most to the athlete.